gideonjeffrey/Project-Euler-First-100/README.md

 So, for each problem documented here, I am not just to share the code I used for the solution, but to explain _why_ I used the code that I did.

-# About me
+## A bit about me

 I am an amateur mathematician - a math enthusiast, if you will - and have experience programming in Python.
-Project Euler was
+Project Euler was my gateway into coding, in a way; someone told me about it in 2016 and I've been hooked on coding ever since.